-HDB flat can only be retained if the beneficiaries fulfil certain eligibility criteria including Singapore Citizenship or Singapore Permanent Residency and are at least 21 years of age; otherwise, it must be sold.
+HDB flat can only be retained if the beneficiaries fulfill certain eligibility criteria including Singapore Citizenship or Singapore Permanent Residency and are at least 21 years of age; otherwise, it must be sold.

 Your CPF savings cannot be distributed via a will.

 The process of disbursement via CPF nomination is swift, and I have personal experience in this regard.
 When my father passed on a few years ago, the CPF Board disbursed the CPF monies to my mum (the nominee) very quickly within 3 weeks because my late father did a CPF nomination.
 To my mum, it was not so much the money she inherited, but the expediency of settling such matters did help to bring about a closure sooner.